Alkaison/Library-Management-System/README.md

 - Modifying Details of Books
 - Searching specific USER from stored records
 - Searching specific BOOK from stored records
+- Serach the book by Author name or Book name
 - Renting Books
 - Listing all User records
 - Listing all Book records